William Henry Beierwaltes: Career and research

 Beierwaltes was one of five doctors present at the first course teaching doctors how to use radioactive iodine for medical purposes, which was offered by the Atomic Energy Commission at its facility in Oak Ridge, Tennessee.
 He spent his career seeking methods to identify and treat cancer using radioisotopes.
 Early in his career, he established a clinic in which radioactive iodine was used to help diagnose and detect tumors in patients with hyperthyroidism and thyroid cancer.
 He became an advocate for a therapy that combined radioiodine and surgery, which has been accepted by the medical profession as the standard regimen for diagnosis and treatment of thyroid conditions.

 He was named in 1952 as head of the Clinical Radioisotope Service at the University of Michigan.
 Beierwaltes wrote Clinical Use of Radioisotopes, published in 1957, which was one of the first books published in the field.
 When it was established in the early 1960s, Beierwaltes was promoted to chief of the Nuclear Medicine Division and helped form the nuclear medicine fellowship at the University of Michigan, one of the first such programs in the United States.

 Results of a study Beierwaltes reported in 1950 showed that he was able to use x-rays to prevent blindness in eight of eleven patients with a form of the disease exophthalmos.
 The pituitary glands of these patients were believed to have been producing excessive amounts of thyroid-stimulating hormone which caused swelling in the eyesocket that could compress the optic nerve or ophthalmic artery leading to blindness.
 By x-raying the pituitary gland, the swelling was reduced.
 Three years after treatment patients had gained an average of 13 pounds and their eyes had receded an average of one-fifth of an inch.

 Beierwaltes retired from the University of Michigan at age 70 and moved to Grosse Pointe, Michigan, where he continued work at the local St. John Hospital and at William Beaumont Hospital in Royal Oak, Michigan.
 He "finally and unequivocally" retired from clinical work on August 31, 1994.
+He died on August 14, 2005, aged 87 or 88.